 Those of us that didn't have to answer to shareholders happily continued to explore the internet's potential.
-There was no need for venture capital or outside funding because startup costs were not that high.
+There was no need for venture capital or outside funding because startup costs weren't that high.
 This fundamental difference between the digital and brick and mortar worlds is something which I think many traditional business people fail to understand even today.

 One company that survived and then flourished after the tech crash was GoTo.com.
 They were the first company to successfully implement the simple, beautiful, idea of charging advertisers to appear in search engine results.
 Advertisers would bid on a given search term and would then show up in the results based on the competitive size of their bid.
 They paid their bid only when someone clicked on their result and visited their site.
-This model was called pay per click search engine advertising (PPC).
+This model was called pay per click (PPC) search engine advertising.

 This was good for advertisers because they could choose exactly what they wanted to pay for potential customers and could then track what percentage of those visitors became buyers.
 ROI was suddenly no longer mysterious.
 Instead you could determine almost exactly how much money you were going to make based on a given advertising budget.
 You could not lose.

 It was good for GoTo as well.
-You can't ask for a better situation than thousands of advertisers competing with one another for rankings in a virtually endless list of key words and phrases.
+You can't ask for a better situation than thousands of advertisers competing with one another for rankings in a virtually endless list of keywords and phrases.
 A single click on the top ranked spot for a competitive keyword could easily end up costing $10 or more.
 That's just one click.
 GoTo would syndicate their paid results to search engines, and other websites, giving them a percentage of the revenue from clicks generated through their site.
 Some of these sites would then re-syndicate the results to a further tier of sub affiliates.

-Mobile because it's redefining how people interact with everything.
+Mobile is fascinating because it's redefining how people interact with everything.
 As the technology matures our phones will become (are already becoming) a kind of all purpose personal data interface: replacing mobile computers, facilitating our financial transactions, navigating for us, seamlessly merging with our social lives, connecting us with the cloud, acting as search engines for the real world, documenting our lives and interacting with ever more digital devices from cars to refrigerators.
-In the not too distant future smartphones, combined with new display and input technologies, will be the only computing device that a casual user needs.
+In the not too distant future smartphones, combined with new display and input technologies, will be the only computing device a casual user needs.
 And, essentially, the platform on which they run will be the ubiquitous internet.